arthurdjn/geoserver-py/README.md

 ---

 <p align="center">
     A minimalist python client to communicate with GeoServer.
-Check out the [documentation]() for more information!
+Check out the <a href="https://arthurdjn.github.io/geoserver-py">documentation</a> for more information!
 </p>

 <br>